Real Estate Commission: FAQs

 Q: Who do I talk to about a dispute with my landlord?

 The Real Estate Commission doesn’t have jurisdiction over landlord-tenant disputes.
 Most of these disputes have to be settled in court.
 However, the Commission may have limited jurisdiction if there is a real estate broker involved in the transaction.
-As a resource to consumers and brokers, the Commission has included the Owner-Resident Relations Act as an appendix in the 2012-2013 edition of the New Mexico Real Estate License Law and Real Estate Commission Rules manual.
+As a resource to consumers and brokers, the Commission has included the Owner-Resident Relations Act as an appendix in the 2019 Web-Edition of the New Mexico Real Estate License Law and Real Estate Commission Rules manual.